DracoZona/DZ-Blog/_tabs/about.md

 ## whoami

-My name is DracoZona and I am a n00b hacker that doesn't exactly know what I am doing or how things work.
+My name is DracoZona and I am a n00b hacker who doesn't exactly know what I am doing or how things work.

 Though I am always trying to improve.
 I have all the time in this world not to stay n00b. :<